MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Methodology

-We evaluate six models spanning three distinct families and parameter scales: \textbf{Qwen~2.5} \cite{qwen2025qwen25technicalreport} (0.5B and 7B), \textbf{Llama~3.1/3.2} \cite{grattafiori2024llama3herdmodels} (1B and 8B), and \textbf{Granite~3.3} \cite{granite2024granite} (2B and 8B).
-This setup provides a balanced perspective on both lightweight and larger-scale variants across LLM families, enabling comparison of architectural differences as well as scaling effects.

-For evaluation, we employ two large models as judges, namely \textbf{DeepSeek-V3} \cite{deepseekai2025deepseekv3technicalreport} (671B) and \textbf{GPT-OSS} \cite{openai2025gptoss120b} (120B).
-Each judge is prompted to assess generated Mermaid outputs.
+The evaluation pipeline is a two step procedure: (1) the LLM is given the input prompt to generate Mermaid code; and (2) a secondary judge LLM is used to assess the generated Mermaid code based on the task, description, prompt, and expected ``ground truth'' answer.

+\paragraph{Inference on Input Prompts} The evaluation begins by performing model inference using the input prompts from the benchmark dataset.
+Each sample is formatted in a fixed schema composed of a task directive, general guidelines, Mermaid syntax rules, and example input, an example output, purpose, main components, and interactions.
+The LLM is expected to produce a valid Mermaid sequence diagram.
+To ensure reproducibility, all outputs are generated using greedy decoding (temperature $= 0$) with a maximum budget of 1,024 new tokens per prompt.

+\paragraph{LLM-as-a-Judge Assessments} MermaidSeqBench uses an LLM-as-a-Judge to assess generated Mermaid outputs.
+Any judge LLM can be used, but larger models are recommended as they tend to be more capable \citep{zheng2023judgingllm, thakur-etal-2025-judging, son2024llmasajudgerewardmodel}.
+Since only the outputs of the judge model are needed, black-box API models may also be used.
 Given an input description (in natural language) and a corresponding reference diagram syntax, the judges rate candidate diagrams across six dimensions: \textit{Syntax}, \textit{Mermaid Only}, \textit{Logic}, \textit{Completeness}, \textit{Activation Handling}, and \textit{Error \& Status Tracking}.
 Each dimension is scored on a scale from 0 to 1, allowing both fine-grained and aggregate comparisons of model performance.

+All judge prompts follow a common structure: they present the generated Mermaid diagram (\texttt{<AGENT\_RESPONSE>}) and reference one accepted solution (\texttt{<EXPECTED\_AGENT\_RESPONSE>}) without requiring a verbatim match.
+The judge prompt can optionally include the original agent prompt (\texttt{<AGENT\_PROMPT>}).
+It also poses targeted questions specific to the evaluation criterion.
+Judges are instructed to output both a numerical score in the range $[0.0, 1.0]$ and a brief explanation, using a standardized scoring rubric to promote consistency across criteria and models.
+The exact prompts used by the judge models for each of the six criteria are shown in Appendix~\ref{sec:judge-prompts}.